 Career Services for Alumni

-Career Services provides free of charge to alumni of San Diego State University resources that support career development and success.
+Career Services provides to alumni of San Diego State University resources that support career development and success.

 Career Portal, Handshake

 SDSU is part of the Handshake network.
 This system provides access to a network of job, internship, volunteer and community engagement opportunities.
 It also allows users to learn and register for upcoming events, and related employer services such as information sessions and scheduled interviews.